zealot128/attribute_imagifiable/README.md

   has_attached_file :telephone_image,
                     styles: {small: "150x105>"},
                     url: '/system/:class/:attachment/:id/:style/:filename'
-  has_attached_file :mail_image,
+  has_attached_file :email_image,
                     styles: {small: "150x105>"},
                     url: '/system/:class/:attachment/:id/:style/:filename'
   include AttributeImagifiable
-  attribute_imagifiable :telefon, as: :telephone_image
+  attribute_imagifiable :telephone, as: :telephone_image
   attribute_imagifiable :email, as: :mail_image

 ```
-This will automatically generate an image for the "telefon" and "email" attribute before each update, if that attribute changed.
+This will automatically generate an image for the "telephone" and "email" attribute before each update, if that attribute changed.

-IMPORTANT: Use and generate paperclip attachments and attributes before